How to produce antinuclei from dark matter: Models for anti-He3 production

 Consider for example $\chi\to\phi\phi$ in our galaxy with $m_\chi =\unit[80]{GeV}$ and $m_\phi =\unit[3]{GeV}$, which gives a flux of $\phi$ particles with $E_\phi=\unit[40]{GeV}$ at Earth of

-where the integral is over the line of sight~\cite{Esmaili:2012us} and we ignored extragalactic contributions.
-Only a fraction $d/(\tau\, |\mathbf{p}_\phi|/ m_\phi)$ of these boosted $\phi$ particles will decay on the typical $d\sim\unit[8]{kpc}$ journey from the center of our galaxy to us, leading to the antihelium flux
+where the integral is over the line of sight~\cite{Esmaili:2012us}.
+Only a small fraction $d/(\tau\, |\mathbf{p}_\phi|/ m_\phi)$ of these boosted $\phi$ particles will decay on the typical $d\sim\unit[8]{kpc}$ journey from the center of our galaxy to us, leading to the antihelium flux

 with $E_{\aHe{3}}\simeq\unit[40]{GeV}$.
+In addition to the galactic contribution there is an extragalactic $\phi$ flux of similar magnitude as $J_\phi$ in Eq.~\eqref{eq:J_phi}, albeit with a red-shifted continuous spectrum~\cite{Esmaili:2012us}, shown in Fig.~\ref{fig:phiflux}.
+Being of extragalactic origin these $\phi$ have more time to decay and thus give the dominant antinucleon flux if $\phi$ is very long lived.

-While this two-body decay mode gives a monochromatic spectrum of antinuclei, more complicated spectra can be obtained from other processes, e.g.~$\chi\to \phi\phi\phi$.
-The resulting $\anti{He}$ flux is clearly large enough to be detectable in AMS as long as $\Lambda \lesssim \unit[10^4]{TeV}$ in this example, or larger if we increase $m_\phi$.
-The viability of this in UV-complete models will be discussed below.
+The resulting boosted $\anti{He}$ flux is large enough to be detectable in AMS as long as $\Lambda \lesssim \unit[10^4]{TeV}$ in this example, or larger if we increase $m_\phi$.
+In this scenario there are no competing astrophysical signatures such as a large antiproton flux; the only limiting factor of the antihelium flux comes from the size of $\Lambda$, which can be constrained in a given UV-complete model, to be discussed below.

 On a side note, the heavier DM particle $\chi$ could easily be envisioned to have annihilation channels into $b$-quarks or $\tau$ particles that can produce the $\gamma$-ray excesses observed in the galactic center~\cite{Hooper:2010mq,Hooper:2011ti,Abazajian:2012pn,TheFermi-LAT:2015kwa,Karwin:2016tsw} and Andromeda~\cite{Karwin:2019jpy}.